-The purpose of an independent study is to provide for the unique interests, specific passions, and artistic direction of a student who seeks opportunities to direct his/her own learning in order to fulfill personal educational goals.
+The purpose of an independent study is to provide for the unique interests, specific passions, and artistic direction of a student who seeks opportunities to direct their own learning in order to fulfill personal educational goals.
 (Prerequisite: Fourth-year standing)

-CRWR 561 Residency I (3 credits)
+CRWR 561 RESIDENCY I (3 CREDITS)

 The residency, a weeklong series of workshops, craft lectures, conferences, panels, and readings, immerses the student in the world of professional writing.
 Students are responsible for reading assigned texts prior to the residency, submitting required work for workshop one month before residency, reading and writing critiques of fellow students' work, attending all readings, attending six required craft lectures (assigned by mentor), and writing six one page responses to each of the six required craft lectures.
-Residency requires forty hours of contact time spread across six and a half days-15 hours of daily workshops in the student's primary genre and 25 hours of craft lectures and readings.
+Residency requires forty hours of contact time spread across seven-and-a-half days-17.5 hours of daily workshops in the student's primary genre and 22.5 hours of craft lectures and readings.
 (Prerequisite: Admission to the MFA Program)

-CRWR 501 Mentorship I, Creative Nonfiction (9 credits)
+CRWR 501 MENTORSHIP I. CREATIVE NONFICTION (9 CREDITS)

 An intensive study of the writing of creative nonfiction, focusing on advanced techniques of prosody, exposition, descriptive detail, and narrative voice.
 All instruction and discussion is revision-based.
-Students must submit four packets of at least fifteen pages of creative nonfiction each during the mentorship.
+Students must submit four packets of 15-20 pages of creative nonfiction each during the mentorship.
 Students will also read at least eight books in the creative nonfiction genre.
 These books will be selected by the mentor in consultation with the individual student.
 Students will write eight 2-3 page double-spaced papers addressing each work from the writer's point of view, focusing on issues of craft.
 (Co-requisite: CRWR 561)

-CRWR 511 Mentorship I, Poetry (9 credits)
+CRWR 511 MENTORSHIP I, POETRY (9 CREDITS)

 An intensive study of poetry writing focusing on advanced techniques of imagery, rhythm, and poetic structure.
 All instruction and discussion is revision-based.
-Students must submit four packets of at least five pages of poetry each during the course.
+Students must submit four packets of 4-6 pages of poetry each during the course.
 Students will also read eight books of poetry.
 These books will be selected by the mentor in collaboration with the individual student.
 Students will write eight 2-3 page double-spaced papers addressing each work from the writer's point of view, focusing on issues of craft.
 (Co-requisite: CRWR 561)

-CRWR 531 Mentorship I, Fiction (9 credits)
+CRWR 531 MENTORSHIP I, FICTION (9 CREDITS)

 An intensive study of fiction writing, focusing on advanced techniques of prosody, narration, exposition, scenic development, point of view, and other elements of fiction.
-All instruction and discussion is revision- based.
-Students must submit four packets of at least fifteen pages of fiction each during the course.
+All instruction and discussion is revision-based.
+Students must submit four packets of at least 15-20 pages of fiction each during the course.
 Students will also read eight books of fiction.
 These books will be selected by the mentor in consultation with the individual student.
 Students will write eight 2-3 page double-spaced papers addressing each work from the writer's point of view, focusing on issues of craft.
 (Co-requisite: CRWR 561)

-CRWR 541 Mentorship I, Screenwriting (9 credits)
+CRWR 541 MENTORSHIP I. SCREENWRITING (9 CREDITS)

 An intensive study of screenwriting focusing on advanced techniques of dramatic structure, dialogue, characterization, and other elements of screenwriting.
 All instruction and discussion is revision-based.
-Students must submit four packets of at least fifteen pages of creative work each during the course.
-Students will also read at least eight screenplays and watch the at least eight films produced from those screenplays.
-These screenplays / films will be selected by the mentor in consultation with the individual student.
+Students must submit four packets of 15-20 pages of creative work each during the course.
+Students will also read eight screenplays and watch films produced from those screenplays.
+These screenplays/films will be selected by the mentor in consultation with the individual student.
 Students will write eight 2-3 page double-spaced papers addressing each work from the writer's point of view, focusing on issues of craft.
-(Corequisite: CRWR 561)
+(Co-requisite: CRWR 561)

-CRWR 562 Residency II (3 credits)
+CRWR 562 RESIDENCY II (3 CREDITS)